matthewsegovia/MajoranaNeutrinoHunt/README.md

 - **Fourier Transform and Low Frequency Power Ratio** (fourier_lfpr.py): The Fourier Transform is a mathematical operation that transforms a time-domain signal into its frequency-domain representation.
 Low Frequency Power Ratio (LFPR) is used, quantifying how much of the signal’s energy is concentrated in the low-frequency threshold by the total power spectrum of the Fourier transformed waveform.

-The Master.py file combines all these parameters into one file.
+The Master.py file combines all these parameters into one file. removedupes.py removes all duplicate rows in the processed files.

-## Reproducing the Code
-The data can be downloaded at this [link](https://zenodo.org/records/8257027).
-There are 25 different data files, and this data is not processed.
-In order to extract parameters from the data, download the raw data and run the Master.py script located in the src folder of the repository.
-The src folder also contains a parameter-functions folder with each parameter extraction function separately defined.
-Finally, the Majorana Data that has been processed by the Master.py script can be found in this [Google Drive](https://drive.google.com/drive/folders/1SnmQemcXWPvKvJBmGkd0hSqTQ8gbs0C4?usp=sharing).

 ## Data Analysis
 Each folder in the repositiory contains a data model that is either a classification or a regression model.
 The folders contain the code as well as the results of each model.

+## File Explanation
+root/
+- src/
+  - parameter-functions/
+    - Parameter extraction files needed for Mater.py
+    - Data/
+      - npml_cut.csv: Classification result from B10-2 (We are B10-1)
+- README.md
+- Analysis_Unidoc.pdf: Copy of our report
+- environment.yml: Anaconda Environment file
+- requirements.txt: requirements file

 ## Further Reading
 [Majorana Demonstrator Data Release Notes](https://arxiv.org/pdf/2308.10856)